electron/rfcs/rfc-preload-realm.md

 code evaluating in another context.
 This expands functionality of Electron's preload scripts to provide new context targets.
-This proposal intends to target Service Worker contexts with potential plans for new contexts (dedicated worker, shared worker) in future proposals.
+This proposal intends to target Service Worker contexts with potential plans for new contexts (web workers, shared workers) in future proposals.

 ## Motivation